 Closing Up the Cash Flow Gap

-The majority of SMEs enjoy the benefits of programs provided by the governments but there are still a few SMEs who struggle with landing grants in a timely manner.
-Under normal circumstances, the issuance of grants can take up to 10 weeks.
-Many SMEs cannot afford to wait this long and are in need of immediate funds.
+The majority of SMEs enjoy the benefits of Singapore government grants provided by the government bodies.
+However, there are still a few Singapore ventures who struggle with lending grants in a timely manner.
+Under normal circumstances, the issuance of Singapore government grants can take up to 10 weeks.
+Many SMEs cannot afford to wait this long as they are in need of immediate Singapore government grants.
 InvoiceInterchange offers SMEs opportunities to bridge this harmful cash flow gap and get funds when they need them.
 Contact us to find out more.

 StartupSG – Provides an end-to-end assistance to start-ups, aiming to help launch successful businesses.
 Services range from funding, talent acquisition, and even accelerator programmes.

-Tax Incentivess – Help attract investors by offering tax cuts off the return on their investments in start-ups.
+Tax Incentives – Help attract investors by offering tax deductions off the return on their investments in start-ups.

 Financing Your Grants